sandromello/themis-py/README.md

 #### 1) Control all the flow of connections in policies

 With this kind of control, you could create flexible policies for each connection, separing logic of MTA behaviors.
-E.G.: Inbound, Outbound policies
+E.G.: Inbound, Outbound policies.

 #### 2) Rate limiting of messages